 And remember, each man has an inner woman (Anima), and each woman has an inner man (Animus).

-The more “unhealthy” an individual is within the energetic continuum, the more ensuing chaos within a relationship with another.
+The more “unhealthy” an individual is within the energetic continuum, the more chaos that will ensue within a relationship with another.

 Under “ideal” conditions, healthy masculine energy provides, protects, and establishes order in a man-woman relationship.
 Mature feminine energy can then provide nurturance, feeling, and meaning.